sayantangkhan/movie-plot-nlp-project/README.md

 # Semantic search engine for movie plots

 This is a search engine that lets you find movies based on a sentence or two describing the plot.
-This was made as a part of the Erdös data science bootcamp.
+This project was made for the Erdös Institute Data Science Bootcamp.

-In the README, we describe the data gathering process, the preprocessing and cleanup, the architecture (with its flaws) of the classifier, and the web-frontend ([link](http://jupyter.sayantankhan.io/search) to web-frontend).
+In the README, we describe the data gathering process, the preprocessing and cleanup, the architecture of the classifier (along with its flaws), and the web-frontend ([link](http://jupyter.sayantankhan.io/search) to web-frontend).

 ### Table of contents
 1. [Data gathering](#data-gathering)